streetvirus/cadaver/README.md

 gulp
 ```

-If using the Shopify Theme Gem for development, follow the [setup instructions](https://github.com/Shopify/shopify_theme) and then run ```theme watch``` to start pushing the theme to your store.
+If using Shopify Theme Kit for development, follow the [setup instructions](https://shopify.github.io/themekit/) and then run ```theme watch``` to start pushing the theme to your store.

 ### Development